voer-platform/vp.transformer/README.md

 Cleaner
 =======
-Cleaner is used to clean temporatory files and directory used in vpt-transformer
+Cleaner is used to cleaned temporatory files and directories used in vpt-transformer

 Config crontab
 --------------